-Warner Bros Pictures is gearing up to launch the Warner Bros.
-Emerging Film Directors Workshop sometime during the second quarter this year, the studio said today.
+UPDATE with applications open: Warner Bros Pictures said today it has opened the application process for its new Warner Bros.
+Emerging Film Directors Workshop.
 The talent incubator is designed to give access and voice to new and underrepresented talent, and will to showcase their work to the film community after a nine-month intensive fellowship at Warner Bros.

 In the workshop, participants will pitch, write, or work with a screenwriter, and develop a script for a short film.
 Once they have a final script, filmmakers will work with physical production to prep, create a budget, cast, shoot on the lot and edit with a full post production process.
 Warner Bros. will cover all production costs and salary for filmmakers for the duration of the fellowship, which culminates in a film festival showcasing the directors’ work to be held for agents, managers, producers and film executives.

-“Our Emerging Film Directors Workshop continues Warner Bros.’ commitment to being the industry’s most talent-focused studio,” said Greg Silverman, President, Creative Development and Worldwide Production at Warner Bros.
-Pictures.
+“Our Emerging Film Directors Workshop continues Warner Bros.’ commitment to being the industry’s most talent-focused studio,” Greg Silverman, President, Creative Development and Worldwide Production at Warner Bros.
+Pictures, said in March.
 “There are so many bright, creative individuals at the threshold, who just need access to bring their vision and voice to a bigger audience.
 By providing that access, as well as a professional network and funding for a short film, Warner Bros. will play a small part in developing the next generation of great storytellers, whether they work in film or television, at our studio or elsewhere.”